dustinbowers/reverse-engineering-sandbox/README.md

 # Debugging Sandbox

 A simple sandbox with common debugging tools and a mounted `drive/` directory

+(This sandbox is based `FROM python` image, which is currently using Ubuntu 5.15 x86_64)

 ## Quick Start